 NBA DRAFT SCOUTING REPORT

-Suggs plays with good balance, operates within the flow of the game and also has the ability to take over when needed.
-He’s a lights out 3pt shooter who doesn’t always look for his shot but can score in bunches when needed.
+On offense Suggs plays with good balance, operates within the flow of the game and also has the ability to take over when needed.
+He’s a solid 3pt shooter who doesn’t always look for his shot but can score in bunches when needed.
+He needs to get more consistent from downtown but has all the makings of becoming a high level NBA 3pt shooter.

-Suggs is a legit 5 star talent who possesses good size and high end athleticism to go along with a smooth game.
-He’s lightening quick with the ball and is a strong, well built athlete.
+He’s lightening quick with the ball and is a strong, well built athlete who can barrel into the lane and adsorb contact on his way to the rim.
 He’s an aggressive driver who takes advantage of any crease in the defense and can get to the cup in a hurry.

 Has versatility on both ends of the floor and can play off the ball without losing his effectiveness.